dneustadt/majima/README.md

 For easy access to the `FluentPDO` DB abstraction layer and the `Dwoo` Template Engine extend the class from `PluginAbstract`

-By extending PluginAbstract you will gain access to the following references
+By extending PluginAbstract you will gain access to the ContainerBuilder reference

     $this->container // returns instance of ContainerBuilder
-    $this->dbal //returns instance of FluentPDO
-    $this->engine //returns instance of Dwoo/Core

 #### Example of a Plugin class: